UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

-\paragraph{Complexity of function class} There are various notions available in the literature to quantify the complexity such as VC-dimension \citep{vapnik2015uniform}, metric entropy \citep{kolmogorov1959varepsilon}, pseudo-dimension \citep{pollard1990empirical}, fat-shattering dimension \citep{kearns1994efficient} etc. To cover a wide array of scenarios, we here quantify the complexity of $\cF$ through its Rademacher complexity, defined as follows. \begin{definition} Let $\cF$ be a function class and $\{X_i\}^n_{i=1}$ be a set of samples drawn i.i.d. from a distribution $\cD$.
+There are various notions available in the literature to quantify the complexity such as VC-dimension \citep{vapnik2015uniform}, metric entropy \citep{kolmogorov1959varepsilon}, pseudo-dimension \citep{pollard1990empirical}, fat-shattering dimension \citep{kearns1994efficient} etc. To cover a wide array of scenarios, we here quantify the complexity of $\cF$ through its Rademacher complexity, defined as follows. \begin{definition}[Rademacher complexity] Let $\cF$ be a function class and $\{x_i\}^n_{i=1}$ be a set of samples drawn i.i.d. from a distribution $\cD$.
 The Rademacher complexity of $\cF$ is defined as

+where $\{\eps_i\}^n_{i=1}$ are i.i.d.
+Rademacher random variables that equals to $\pm 1$ with probability $1/2$ each. \end{definition}

-\end{definition} Rademacher complexity of a function class $\cF$ describes how closely a function class can be spuriously correlated with independent Rademacher random variables.
-Typically, a bound on this complexity can be obtained via covering a number of $\cF$ via Dudley's chaining argument, which we state here for the convenience of the readers. \begin{definition} Given a function class $\cF$ with some (semi)-metric $d$ on $\cF$, the $\eps$-covering number of $\cF$ is defined as:
+Rademacher complexity provides insights into the function class's inherent complexity and its ability to generalize from the training data to unseen data.
+This complexity can be bounded by leveraging the covering number, linking the abstract concept to the more tangible notion of covering the function space.
+The covering number, which quantifies the minimal number of balls of a given radius needed to cover the entire space, is defined as follows. \begin{definition}[Covering number] Given a function class $\cF$ with some (semi)-metric $d$ on $\cF$, the $\eps$-covering number of $\cF$ is defined as: